Most well known regions

-Throughout the country, every state it seems has their own version of barbecue.
-Many have become so well defined and unique to their own area, that they have developed a strong enough reputation to be found elsewhere.
+Throughout the country, every state seems to have their own version of barbecue.
+Many have become so well defined and unique to their own regions, that they have developed a strong enough reputation to be found elsewhere.

-Often times abundance of a particular livestock or even sauce that matches the local cuisine can be the deciding factor of what designates a specific style.
-Here are many well know BBQ styles known across the USA.
+Oftentimes it is the abundance of a particular livestock, cultural heritage of that area or even a sauce that matches the local cuisine that can be the deciding factor of what designates a specific style.
+Here are many well known American styles of barbecue BBQ.

-Whether you are smoking a whole hog or a Boston butt, the only thing more controversial than purely vinegar is by bringing up the UNC vs Duke rivalry.
+Whether you are smoking a whole hog, pork shoulder or a Boston butt, the only thing more controversial than Carolina Style is bringing up the UNC vs Duke rivalry

 Texas BBQ